craigwfox/craigwfoxcom/src/posts/post-equal-height-cols.md

 ### The CSS

 For the CSS you have a row with a clearfix.
-Then the columns that have max-height's set to limit the `padding-top: 100%` from expanding too far.
+Then the column will have a `max-height` and the col's &:after pseudo selector has padding 100%.

 ```css
 .row:after {